 - Pathological amenorrhoea(TasyaNasham)

 - Dysmenorrhoea (Kashtam)

 - Urinary diseases (Mutradosham)

-- Retention of placenta (SamsathatimApara)
+- Retention of the placenta (SamsathatimApara)

 - Urinary calculi (SharkaraAshamarim Cha)

 - For all reproductive tract disorders (RogeshuNarinam Yoni Garbhashayeshu Cha)